Why do American Indians get so mad when you say their ancestors migrated across the Bering land bridge from Asia?

 many native peoples, which claim we have always been here.
 Surely you know some white people

-who claim that the earth can't be thousands of years old because it conflicts with the Bible.
+who claim that the earth can't be millions of years old because it conflicts with the Bible.

 It is the same principle--except that the Christian fundamentalists get a lot of attention

 and even nice mentions in textbooks, whereas the Indians are ignored.
-That gives them an extra
+That gives people an extra

 reason to be mad.